Research funding - title

 Apply for personal grants

 If your performance, especially your publication list, is good to excellent, you should apply for multiple personal grants.
-This type of research funding primarily pays your salary and often includes only limited grants for consumables.
+However, this type of research funding typically pays your salary and often includes only limited grants for consumables.

 Apply for starting grants at the beginning of your research career